 - Company Registrationsfor Immigration Purposes

 Under the new work permit system, foreign nationals applying to work in China are placed into one of three categories (A, B and C) that identify the holder as high-end personnel, professional personnel, or less-skilled temporary personnel, using a points-based mechanism.

 For the Work and Residence Permit (Offshore) process, where the applicant is outside China, sponsoring companies first apply in China for a Notification Letter of Work Permit, and then the applicant applies for a Z visa (valid for three months) at a Chinese consular post.
-A work permit application must be submitted by the sponsoring company within 15 days of the applicant’s arrival, and finally the foreign national must apply for a work-type residence permit.
+A work permit application must be submitted by the sponsoring company within 15 days of the applicant’s arrival, and finally the applicant must apply for a work-type residence permit.

 Alternatively, the Work and Residence Permit (Onshore) process is for an applicant already in China, usually on an M visa (for business) or an R visa (for certain high-level and urgently needed Category A applicants).